-If you’d like to mark a Member as a manager on a project, note that doing so will increase their general permissions to Manager.
+If you mark a Member as a manager on a project, note that doing so will increase their general permissions to Manager.
 You can check the box to the right of a project name, or click the All link under Manages this project to mark them as a manager on all of the projects they’re assigned to.
 To confirm the change to their permissions, click the Yes, update permissions button in the message that appears.

 In the Assigned people section of a person's user profile, Managers can view people assignments for themselves and their assigned people, but only Administrators can make edits to a person's assigned people.

 How to make people assignments for Managers

 - From the user profile, click Assigned people (left)

 - Click into the search bar at the top of the page to search for and select the people you want to assign to this Manager.

 To remove a person from a Manager's assigned people, click the X next to the person's name.